ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 other Connections in the same Connection Group.

-The optional `protocolSpecificProperties` parameter represents protocol-specific properties that are not defined in the present document, but left open for definition in future documents.
+The optional `protocolSpecificProperties` parameter represents protocol-specific Transport Properties that are not defined in the present document, but left open for definition in future documents.

 Message Properties set on a Connection also apply only to that Connection.